 Under all conditions both input and output drops to 5V when using pass through charging.
 This means no fast charging standards will be available.
 To reset the power bank for fast charging you’ll need to disconnect both the power source and connected devices.

 With USB-C as the input the Quick Charge port (orange USB-A) offered almost 2A to the Mogo G6.
 The regular USB port offered about half that.

 With micro-USB as the input the USB-C port offered up to 1.6A to the Moto G6.
 Both USB-A ports had far less output, though the QC port offered more than the regular port.

-The Solice 20000 Type-C is a low cost power bank with a lot of capacity.
-Great for fast charging various model phones several times.
-Luckily the Nintendo Switch uses the same power profile range in handheld mode.
+The Solice 20000 Type-C is a low cost power bank with plenty of capacity.
+It’ll fast charge most phones.
+As well as tablets and the Nintendo Switch.
 But with the low cost come some compromises.
-It is large and heavy for its capacity, more so than its peers.
-Its output limits it to smaller devices.
+It is large and heavy for its capacity.
 And Solice doesn’t have the same support structure of larger brands.

 You can use all three USB ports at once.
 But you can only fast charge with a single device connected.
 Connecting a second device resets the circuit.
 All connections drop to 5V with at most 2A current.
 The Nintendo Switch went from 13W to 7.5W.
 If your Switch is at 100% that’s enough to keep it topped off while you play and charge your phone.
 But if you need to fast charge keep it to one device at a time.

 The Solice 20000 Type-C is a low cost, high capacity power bank.
-It’ll charge the Switch while you play, and provide more playtime than smaller 18W models.
-But it is still bigger and heavier than necessary.
+It’ll fast charge most phones and keep them charged for days.
+And charges the Switch while you play.
+But it is bigger and heavier than necessary.
 And doesn’t have the refinements found on more expensive brands.

 Enjoyed this review?
 Sign up for the Switch Chargers newsletter and get updates on future reviews and Nintendo Switch related deals.